Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Conclusions and Future Work

 Future work will focus on several research directions.
 First, the extension to real-world experimental validation is a key step to assess the impact of hardware impairments, channel estimation errors, and model mismatches.
-Second, moving beyond the \ac{srnf} channel model and investigating its impact on the proposed framework.
+Second, moving beyond the \ac{srnf} channel model and investigating its impact on the proposed framework is needed to address generalization concerns.
 Third, the joint optimization of reflector placement and network deployment represents an interesting avenue to maximize localization performance while minimizing infrastructure cost.
 Additionally, extending the framework to multi-user and cooperative scenarios could enable information sharing among vehicles, further enhancing accuracy and reliability.
-Finally, integrating emerging 6G positioning features with sensor fusion of onboard modalities (e.g., LiDAR or IMU) could provide a unified solution for resilient, high-precision vehicular localization in complex environments.
+Finally, integrating emerging \ac{6g} positioning features with additional onboard sensors (e.g., LiDAR or IMU) is envisioned as a unified solution for resilient, seamless, high-precision vehicular localization in complex environments.

 \bmsection*{Author contributions} Lorenzo Italiano analyzed the literature, designed the methodology, performed the simulation, prepared the figures, and wrote the main manuscript.
 Mattia Brambilla and Monica Nicoli designed the methodology, analyzed the results, and revised the manuscript.
 All authors have read and agreed to the published version of the manuscript